AP Explains: How India’s fast-growing cases topped 3 million

 India has the third-highest caseload in the world after the United States and Brazil.
 But with the rate of infection growing in recent weeks, experts fear India could soon surpass those countries.

-For 18 consecutive days, India has reported the most new cases in the world.
-At the same time, the mortality rate has dropped to 1.87% — far lower than in the other hardest-hit countries.
+For 18 consecutive days, India reported the most new cases in the world.
+At the same time, the mortality rate dropped to 1.87% — far lower than in the other hardest-hit countries.

 “I don’t know what magic people think is going to happen,” said Dr. Gagandeep Kang, an infectious diseases expert at the Christian Medical College at Vellore, in southern India.

-She said that with India’s population of nearly 1.4 billion and the way the virus is spreading through the country, “what makes you think that you’re not going to end up with the biggest numbers in the world?”
+With India’s population of nearly 1.4 billion and the way the virus is spreading through the country, she asked, “what makes you think that you’re not going to end up with the biggest numbers in the world?”

 Associated Press writers Sheikh Saaliq and Aniruddha Ghosal in New Delhi; Omer Farooq in Hyderabad, India; Indrajit Singh in Patna, India; and Biswajeet Banerjee in Lucknow, India, contributed to this report.